-- Violating a Pet Policy: For example, you have a no pets policy and you discover that the tenant has a 100-pound dog living in the unit.
+- Violating a pet policy: For example, you have a no pet policy and you discover that the tenant has a 100-pound dog living in the unit.

-- Unnamed Tenants Living in Unit: When a tenant signs a lease, the names of all parties living in the property should be on the lease agreement.
-If you discover there are additional people living in the unit that have not been named on the lease agreement, you can file for an eviction.
+- Unnamed tenants living in the unit: When a tenant signs a lease, the names of all parties living in the property should be on the lease agreement.
+If you discover there are additional people living in the unit who have not been named on the lease agreement, you can file for an eviction.